 CENTRAL TEXAS GUN WORKS

 Central Texas Gun Works (CTGW) is a retail store and training facility located in Austin, Texas.
-In the course of his business, Michael Cargill has trained members of the Texas State House and Senate, district judges, justices of the peace, staff of many Federal, Texas state and local agencies, attorneys, corporate employees, and the public how to handle firearms safely.
-CTGW was the first business in Texas to have a completely solar powered sign and the first legal firearms business to accept Bitcoin for firearms purchases.
+In the course of his business, Michael Cargill has taught firearms safety to the public, members of both the Texas State House and Senate, district judges, justices of the peace, federal agency staff, Texas state and local agency staff, attorneys, and corporate employee groups.
+CTGW was the first business in Texas to have a completely solar powered sign and the first legal firearms business to accept Bitcoin cryptocurrency for firearms purchases.

 COME AND TALK IT